tfpauly/draft-privacypass-for-tls/draft-pauly-privacypass-for-tls.md

 limiting the number of connections allowed from individual client IP addresses or IP address subnets.
-This is common in scenarios where the cost of handling a terminated TLS connection is significantly higher than handling the initial handshake, like in L7 loadbalancers with heavy-weight protocool conversions after termination.
+This is common in scenarios where the cost of handling a terminated TLS connection is significantly higher than handling the initial handshake, like in L7 loadbalancers with heavy-weight protocol conversions after termination.

 This enforcement can particularly impact cases where many clients are using a